PyChina/weekly/content/Issue/issue-390.md

     + REAL PYTHON
     + video

-In this step-by-step course, you’ll master the Python range() function, learn how its implementation differs in Python 3 vs 2, and see how you can use it to write faster and more Pythonic code.
+In this step-by-step course, you'll master the Python range() function, learn how its implementation differs in Python 3 vs 2, and see how you can use it to write faster and more Pythonic code.

 (`是也乎:`